 With Amazon Inspector Findings you can evaluate your operating system environments and applications deployed on AWS for potential security issues and common vulnerabilities in an automated way.

 Note 1: As of April 2017, the Amazon Inspector assessment targets can consist only of EC2 instances that run on certain Linux-based and Windows-based operating systems.

-Note 2: As example, this conformity rule will demonstrate how to analyze and solve a finding (security vulnerability) generated automatically by AWS Inspector after evaluating a group of EC2 instances (AWS Inspector assessment target).
+Note 2: As example, this conformity rule will demonstrate how to analyze and solve a finding (security vulnerability) generated automatically by Amazon Inspector after evaluating a group of EC2 instances (Amazon Inspector assessment target).

 To check for Amazon Inspector Findings within your AWS account, perform the following:

 To solve any Amazon Inspector Findings discovered for your EC2 resources provisioned within your AWS account, perform the following:Note: As example, this rule will provide step by step instructions on how to configure your EC2 instances running on a Linux-based OS distribution to prevent root account logins over SSH.

 - Amazon Inspector Findings

 - Amazon Inspector Assessment Targets

 - AWS Agents

 - Working with AWS Agents on Linux-based Operating Systems